reuteras/obsidian-mitre-attack/README.md

 - Add more relevant tags and consider prepending tags with **attack** or use **attack/<tag>**.
 - Add other metadata?
 Att&ck ID, etc. (URL has been added)
 - Should top level pages be added to each category or are they not needed when ATT&CK is used in Obsidian?
 - Check for unused code and remove it.
-Since speed is not the main concern (runs one time) it has not been top priority.
+- Since speed is not the main concern (runs one time) it has not been top priority but I should look at [https://github.com/oasis-open/cti-python-stix2/issues/516#issuecomment-871510496](https://github.com/oasis-open/cti-python-stix2/issues/516#issuecomment-871510496).

 ## Done